-For services rendered by the Advisor under the Advisory Agreement, the Fund pays the Advisor a fee, payable monthly, in an annual amount equal to 1.25% of the Fund's average daily net assets.
+For services rendered by the Advisor under the Advisory Agreement, the Fund pays the Advisor a fee, payable monthly, in an annual amount equal to 0.95% of the Fund's average daily net assets.
+Prior to April 1, 2025, the Fund paid the Advisor an annual advisory fee of 1.25% of the Fund's average daily net assets.
 The Sub-Advisor's fee, payable monthly and calculated as a percentage of the Fund's average daily net assets, is paid by the Advisor and not the Fund.